Hubert Gough: Infantry division

-Gough was appointed GOC of the 7th Division on 18 April 1915, after its previous commander, Thompson Capper, had been wounded.
-The division was part of Rawlinson's IV Corps, itself part of Haig's First Army; on giving him his new appointment, Haig informed him (Haig diary 18 April 1915) about how Rawlinson had attempted to have Joey Davies sacked from command of 8th Division after Neuve Chapelle and how Davies and his staff did not trust Rawlinson.
-Gough may have been appointed as a counterbalance to Rawlinson, with whom Haig had a wary relationship.
-Gough and his division were in reserve at Second Ypres (22 April).
+Gough was appointed GOC of 7th Division on 18 April 1915, part of Rawlinson's IV Corps, itself part of Haig's First Army; Gough may have been appointed as a counterbalance to Rawlinson, with whom Haig had a wary relationship.
+7th division was in reserve at Second Ypres (22 April).

 Gough commanded 7th Division at the Battle of Aubers Ridge in May.
-7th Division was in corps reserve on 9 May, and that night was ordered to relieve 8th Division in the line, ready to renew the attack the next day.
-After protests from the brigadiers that this was impractical (the support trenches were full of men – some alive, some wounded and some dead – while front line units were still reorganising and recovering their wounded) Gough cancelled the relief on his own authority as "the man on the spot".
-He expected to be disciplined by Rawlinson, but instead his division was redeployed to the sector of Monro's I Corps, where diversionary attacks were to be mounted to assist the French.
+It was in corps reserve on 9 May, and that night was ordered to relieve 8th Division in the line, ready to attack the next day.
+After protests from the brigadiers that the support trenches were full of men – alive, wounded and dead – Gough cancelled the relief on his own authority.
+He expected to be disciplined by Rawlinson, but instead his division was redeployed to the sector of Charles Monro's I Corps, where diversionary attacks were to be mounted to assist the French.

-Monro gave Gough great leeway to plan his own attack after consulting with officers who had been involved in the attack on that sector on 9 May.
-Gough and his artillery officer "Curly" Birch devised a plan for a few minutes’ bombardment, leaving a gap to tempt the Germans out of their shelters (as a double bluff the bombardment was to be repeated several times in preceding days), while bringing some guns forward on muffled wheels to take the Germans by surprise.
-The assault began at 3:15 am on 16 May.
-The right of 7th Division (1st Royal Welch Fusiliers and 2nd Queens) was the only part of I Corps attack to succeed.
-The attack was renewed the next day after assistance from almost every First Army gun in range, but was unable to make much further progress.
-On 19 May 7th Division was withdrawn from the line, handing over its sector to the Canadian Division.
+Monro gave Gough and his artillery officer "Curly" Birch great freedom.
+They bombarded for a few minutes, leaving a gap to tempt the Germans out of their shelters (repeated several times in preceding days), bringing some guns forward on muffled wheels for surprise.
+The assault began at 3:15 am on 16 May; the right of 7th Division was the only part of I Corps attack to succeed.
+The next day Gough made little further progress despite help from almost every First Army gun in range.

-After Aubers Ridge a captain described Gough as "a little man, very smart and keen looking.
-He spent about 15 minutes with my company and spoke very easily to the soldiers ... he made us all laugh at the end and feel very cheery."

-At the end of June Gough returned home and was awarded the CB for his services in August and September 1914.